nte23/nte23/README.md

 ## ✨ Outside of Code
-Exploring aviation ✈️, fitness 🏃, and creating a smart living space that feels “magical but practical.”
+Exploring aviation, fitness and interior design